subnero1/website/_posts/2020-05-15-Performance-testing-in-shallow-waters.md

 This is why, we at Subnero, constantly test our underwater acoustic modems in these challenging conditions, to push the limits of what is possible.

 During February 2020, we conducted a set of experiments at the [Singapore Strait](https://en.wikipedia.org/wiki/Singapore_Strait), to test the communication range between two of our modems in shallow waters.
-The goal of the test was to establish a maximum communication range at a given data rate with more than 70% packet success ratio.
+The goal of the test was to establish a maximum communication range at a given data rate.

 ![Test setup]({{site.baseurl}}/images/test-setup.jpg){: .center-image  }